-In addition, your contractor in Los Angeles should be accessible and willing to communicate regularly.
+In addition, your contractor in Riverside should be accessible and willing to communicate regularly.
 You’ll be investing a lot of money in this project, so make sure a prospective contractor will give you regular updates and progress reports, as well as being accessible so that you can discuss any issues or problems that may arise.

 Your contractor should also be willing to address all your concerns and answer your questions by your preferred communication method, whether phone or email or text.
 If the contractor is not willing or “able to have open communication with you during the process of your job,” then you should probably look elsewhere.

 As we mentioned early on, your contractor in Riverside will likely be a general contractor.
 This means that she will have a few or several subcontractors – that’s just standard practice in the industry.
 So a potential contractor must have access to top-notch subcontractors and be able to manage them well.